Heritage conservation incentives and programs

 Many of these properties are not listed on Calgary’s existing listing of places with assessed heritage value (the Inventory of Evaluated Historic Resources) by Heritage Calgary.
 However, they are considered to have significance when they exist in proximity to other heritage assets from a similar development period.

-The approach approved by Council allows Layer 2 Discretionary Guideline Areas to be applied to block faces with at least 25 per cent heritage assets.
-Block faces with at least 50 per cent heritage assets qualify for a Layer 3 Direct Control Heritage Area if requested by most of the impacted property owners.
+The approach approved by Council allows Heritage Guideline Areas to be applied to block faces with at least 25% heritage assets.
+Block faces with at least 50% heritage assets qualify for a Direct Control Heritage Area, if requested by the impacted property owners.

-The Incentive Area Tool is a set of new development allowances that will be available to owners of identified heritage assets.
-They will encourage them to consider retaining these buildings.
-They will apply to any identified low-density residential heritage asset.
+The Heritage Incentive Area is a set of new development allowances that will be available to owners of identified heritage assets.
+They will encourage property owners to consider retaining these buildings when thinking about redevelopment options.
+The new development allowances will apply to any identified low-density residential heritage asset within the Heritage Incentive Area.
 This includes single- and semi-detached dwellings and rowhouses.
-If your property is an identified heritage asset and you choose to retain that asset, you will be able to make some special changes and receive increased flexibility regarding redevelopment.

-Discretionary Guideline Areas are locations where major new development follows the discretionary approval process outlined in the Land Use Bylaw.
-Development applications in these areas must follow general heritage compatibility guidelines to obtain City approval.
+Heritage Guideline Areas are locations where major new development follows the discretionary approval process outlined in the Land Use Bylaw.
+The are created as part of Local Area Plans.
+Development applications in these areas must follow the general heritage compatibility guidelines to obtain City approval.

 Direct Control Heritage Areas